hiww/HarekazeCTF-2018/README.md

     - Step-1.(Recover QR-code from data.zip)
         - Unzip the data.zip.
-            - 1. The first 4 bytes of each file is `89 2E 2E 2E` and even if using the file command the extension is unknown.
+            - 1. The first 4 bytes of each file is `89 2E 2E 2E`.
+            - 2. Even if using the file command the extension is unknown.
-            - 2. But, there are some hint in the files[1..3].
+            - 3. But, there are some hint in the files[1..3].
-            - 3. For example, `49 44 41 54` in hex and `IDAT` in ascii.
+            - 4. For example, `49 44 41 54` in hex and `IDAT` in ascii.
-            - 4. Replace the first 4 bytes to `89 50 4E 47`.
+            - 5. Replace the first 4 bytes to `89 50 4E 47`.
-            - 5. The lost data was PNG.
+            - 6. The lost data was PNG.
-            - 6. Scan QR-code by QR-code-scanner(e.g. zbarimg, iOS-standard-camera and scanning by human).
+            - 7. Scan QR-code by QR-code-scanner(e.g. zbarimg, iOScamera and human).

-    `HarekazeCTF{Y0u_G0t_FuNNy_F1ag_?DF?_T?_is_xxxxx}`
+    `QR-code: HarekazeCTF{Y0u_G0t_FuNNy_F1ag_?DF?_T?_is_xxxxx}`

     - Step-2.(Investigate the xxxxx.zip)
         - By the way, have you ever used SD cards that can not add new files?
 The filesystem have some restrictions.